uio-carpentry/organisational/reporting/report_carpentry-uio_2024.md

 ## Workshops held

-- A total of 11 workshops
+- A total of 8 workshops
+- One Databases and SQL-workshop (June 6) was cancelled
 - Three 2-day Carpentry workshops (R, Tidyverse, R-Tidyverse)
 - Six 1-day Carpentry workshops (R, Unix Shell, Git and SQL)
 - All workshop were held in-person